maaraaji/centos-7-broadcom-bcm43142/README.md

 6. mkdir ~/Downloads/bcm43142 && cd ~/Downloads/bcm43142

 7. Download the specific 64bit linux driver from Broadcom website -  http://www.broadcom.com/support/802.11 (external link) (scroll down to "Linux® STA 32-bit (or 64-bit) drivers") to the Downloads Folder

-...You cannot download through wget as it needs agreement acceptance before download.
+⋅⋅⋅You cannot download through wget as it needs agreement acceptance before download.
-...Best way is to download from different machine to external USB, mount the USB to /media/ and copy it from there to below mentioned destination.
+⋅⋅⋅Best way is to download from different machine to external USB, mount the USB to /media/ and copy it from there to below mentioned destination.

 8. cp ~/Downloads/bcm43142/hybrid-v35_64-nodebug-pcoem-6_30_223_271.tar.gz ~/rpmbuild/SOURCES